MartinThoma/phlasch/.github/README.md

 - **PHLASCH_SHORTENER_SHORTEN_URL**

-  The url on which you can shorten links.
+  The url on which the users can shorten links.

   Default: shortener/shorten